Remember, we are working with Conscious Beings (the plants and trees)

 and herbs are seamlessly integrated in my daily life.
 They are a massive part of my physical, emotional, and spiritual support system.
 I often don’t realize how saturated my life is with the Devas until I pack for a trip or work with an ailment that arises (that I used to feel rather powerless to work with myself)

 I woke up with the beginning of a sty on my eyelid yesterday morning.
 In flying above myself and watching how I effortlessly proceeded, it inspired me to write this blog to share my process in hopes that can benefit you in your process in some way.

 I learned years ago from a talk by herbalist Rosemary Galdstar that she had experienced that styes are connected to liver function.
-All of the seed essential oils (essential essences)
+All of the seed essential essences (essential oils)

 of culinary herbs are powerhouses for supporting liver function.
 When you look at a sty in the metaphorical, it is a clogged drain.

-When I tuned into my heart and asked the plants and trees what to use for this situation, the message was: parsley seed essential oil
+When I tuned into my heart and asked the plants and trees what to use for this situation, the message was: parsley seed essential essence

 applied topically over my liver.
 Sure enough, it worked like a charm (thank you plants and trees!)

 .
 And continues to do so when this situation arises (though I always do take a pause for new insight before reaching for my habitual remedy)

 of parsley seed essential oil over my liver at 8am...by noon the sty was completely gone.

 Cured and complete?
 Not yet…this is where the personal responsibility must really be honored.
 The body gave me a physical symptom to put my attention towards an area that needs attention.
 If I don’t follow up with this spiritually, emotionally, and physically, then I am not doing my due-diligence.